 Vegetarian Chickpea Paprikash

-This Vegetarian Chickpea Paprikash incorporates all of the flavours of the traditional Serbian dish, but with a little twist.
-The chunky potatoes, carrots, onions and the mix of sweet and smoked paprika flavours are the core ingredients of this recipe.
+This Vegetarian Chickpea Paprikash incorporates all the flavours of the traditional Serbian dish, but with a little twist.
+The chunky potatoes, carrots, onions, and the mix of sweet and smoked paprika flavours are the core ingredients of this recipe.
 But, with one new adaptation – chickpeas.
 If you love a delicious homemade, comforting but also healthy meal, then try this recipe.

 A family favourite